 Without a doubt, I confidently recommend Joanne to join your team at The Sales Company.
 As a dedicated and knowledgeable employee and an all-around great person, I know that she will be a beneficial addition to your organization.

 Please feel free to contact me at 555-123-4567 if you want to discuss Joanne's qualifications and experience further.
 I’d be happy to expand on my recommendation.

 Director of Sales

-However, this should definitely get you started and on the right track.
+In the meantime, this reference letter example should get you started and on the right track.
 Remember, be complimentary (while still being honest!).
-A negative recommendation really serves no purpose, so if you find yourself going down that road, it’s better to tell the person no.
+A negative recommendation serves no purpose, so if you find yourself going down that road, it’s better to tell the person no.

-And, of course, ensure that you personalize every single letter that you write.
+And, of course, ensure that you personalize every single letter or recommendation email that you write.
 The more customized you can make it, the better!